ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/index.rst

 ************

 ..
 NOTE::
-    It is recommended that RMG be installed with Python 2.7, although it has been previously tested that Python 2.5 and 2.6 may also work.
-Dependency issues render it incompatible with Python 3.x releases.
+    It is recommended that RMG be installed with Python 3.7.
+Legacy releases compatible with Python 2.7 are also available.

 For any questions related to RMG and its usage and installation, please post an issue at https://github.com/ReactionMechanismGenerator/RMG-Py/issues and the RMG